 In the early 2000s I had accepted a job as an editorial cartoonist at the Big Bear Grizzly Newspaper.
 Editorial cartooning is like political cartooning, but you have to draw whatever the editor of the paper is writing about, which is usually local issues like potholes, taxes and picking on the city officials.
 It was a good job, but I wanted to write my own cartoons that did not involve insulting people or making jokes of horrific situations.
 I want a cartoon that is funny to a 6-year-old, and a belly laugh to a 56-year-old.
 It’s a worthy goal because laughing is the best.

 A few years before the cartooning job, my husband (the best human in the world) and I adopted a cute pointy-eared dog.
 I noticed that dog and the two little dogs I had grown up with were all yellow, brown and white with pointy ears.
 So I started to doodle a cartoon dog with those features.

 I got the name Snootle from my second dog’s name, Doodles, and my recently passed 🙁 dog’s nickname, Snoot.
 I debuted Snootle comics online in 2004 at Snootle.com, and submitted the feature to a zillion syndicates.
 They ALL said the same thing: “your cartoon has animals, we will never be able to get rid of it, but keep it up.”
 Well, that was my whole plan!
 Draw silly dog cartoons until I’ve gone to the next level (so to speak)!
 Nothing wrong with that.
-So, now I draw Snootle as a webcomic for the world to enjoy for free! 🙂
+So, now I draw Snootle as a webcomic for the world to enjoy! 🙂

 Thanks for reading!